MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-governance.md

 If you enable self-service site provisioning, you will want to consider providing site designs that embed your best practices so that new site owners start with a “template” that aligns to your governance guidelines.
 You will also want to track new sites in the Admin Center so that you can follow up with new site owners to provide the information that they need to be successful after the site has been created.

 In addition to providing a process to provision new sites, you will also want to think about a process to provision new [hubs](./planning-hub-sites.md) and associated hubs.
-Hubs must be provisioned by the Global or SharePoint Admin so you will need to think about how you will plan and govern the creation of new hubs.
+Hubs must be provisioned by the Global Administrator or SharePoint Administrator so you will need to think about how you will plan and govern the creation of new hubs.

 When an intranet site is no longer needed, there may be cases where your records management process prohibits deletion of the site and/or content.
 Another key governance decision is planning how you will delete or decommission intranet sites in the context of both legal holds and records management requirements.
 Learn more about [Microsoft 365 compliance](/microsoft-365/compliance), including [records management](/microsoft-365/compliance/records-management) and advanced [eDiscovery](/microsoft-365/compliance/overview-ediscovery-20).